Chart Color Schemes

 The level of cultural diversity witnessed in Brinsmead was found to be above average when compared nationally for a number of language and cultural background related metrics

 Brinsmead's cultural diversity was above average, with 21.8% of its population born overseas and 11.9% speaking a language other than English at home.
-Christianity was the dominant religion in Brinsmead as of July 2021, making up 50.0% of the population.
-However, Judaism was overrepresented compared to the rest of Queensland, comprising 0.2% of Brinsmead's population.
+Christianity was the predominant religion in Brinsmead, constituting 50.0% of the population.
+Judaism, however, was overrepresented compared to the rest of Queensland, making up 0.2% of Brinsmead's population.

 Frequently Asked Questions - Diversity